benfoxall/benfoxall.github.com/_posts/2013-08-28-phantomjs-webserver.md

 });
 {% endhighlight %}

-This script can be run with `phantomjs example.js` and it will print the names of all upcoming events in the terminal, something like this:
+This script can be run with `phantomjs example.js` and it will print the names of all upcoming events in the terminal - something like this:

 <pre>Upcoming Events in Oxfordshire:
 * Oxford Geek Night 32